droppedcode/eslint-plugin-jasmine-memoryleak-linter/README.md

 ## Known issues

-- "var" declarations in certain situations (when it is not used like a "let") can break some logics.
+- "`var`" declarations in certain situations (when it is not used like a "`let`") can break some logics.
-- When using "Move declarations to the "it" block(s)", the fix will unnecessarily move it to blocks that does not capture the variable.
+- Mocha method suffixes are not supported e.g. `describe.only`.
-- Missing (partial) options to configure rules.
+- Variable captures outside test methods can be problematic, e.g. using forEach in a describe to go through test data and call it on each members, or using test data in the names of it, describe blocks.